EMPLOYMENT OPPORTUNITIES

 ensure against discrimination in employment, recruitment, advertisements for

-employment, compensation, termination, upgrading, promotions, and other
+employment, compensation, termination, upgrading, promotions, and other conditions

-sexual identity/orientation, age, creed, color, or national origin.
+identity/orientation, age, creed, color, or national origin.

 All Community Care employees are required to pass State and